aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/absolutepositiontab/_index.md

 ---
+title: Aspose::Words::AbsolutePositionTab class
-title: AbsolutePositionTab
+linktitle: AbsolutePositionTab
 second_title: Aspose.Words for C++ API Reference
-description: An absolute position tab is a character which is used to advance the position on the current line of text when displaying this WordprocessingML content.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::AbsolutePositionTab class.
+An absolute position tab is a character which is used to advance the position on the current line of text when displaying this WordprocessingML content.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 1
+weight: 1000
 url: /cpp/aspose.words/absolutepositiontab/
 ---
 ## AbsolutePositionTab class